oneCHARGE-EV/paysdk-ios-demo/README.md

 ```

 ### Support
 Asiapay is a tech company.
 All our engineers handle support too.
-You can write to us at asiapay.com/support and expect a response from the devs responsible for the Android SDK.
+You can write to us at it@pesopay.com ,it@paydollar.com , it@siampy.com and expect a response from the devs from the iOS SDK.

 ### License
 MIT Licensed.
 LICENSE file added to repo.